 He backed the car out of the garage.

 Natalia enjoyed being in the front seat.
-Uri, at first, seemed to be following the recommendations of the car to avoid the check point, but he made some different turns and seemed to going a longer way.
+Uri, at first, seemed to be following the recommendations of the car to avoid the check point.
+But then he made some different turns and seemed to be going a longer way.

 “Viperian.
 You’ve never been there.”